learningmodeloflife/lml.ac.uk/work.md

 ---
 layout: default
 title: "Our Work | Learning Model of Life | Decoding the Rules of Biology"
-description: "An overview of academic works from the Learning Model of Life team"
+description: "An overview of academic works from the Learning Model of Life scientists"
 ---

 <div class="work-content">